 The extension request form needs to be signed by both the supervisor and the Executive Dean or nominee (where these are the same person, a second signature should be obtained in place of Executive Dean or nominee).
 The completed request should then be considered by the Faculty Postgraduate Research Lead and/or Faculty/School Postgraduate or Research Committee (or a sub group of one of these) and will either be approved or not approved.

-After the request has been considered at Faculty/School level, it must be forwarded to Academic Services normally at least three months prior to the maximum candidature date.
-A member of Academic Services staff will check the documentation and determine whether to approve the application on behalf of the Academic Regulations and Cases Board/Progression Awards Board.
-Any requests may, at the discretion of the Academic Services staff, be referred to the Chair of the Academic Regulations and Cases Board for the Chair’s determination.
+After the request has been considered at Faculty/School level, it must be forwarded to Education Services normally at least three months prior to the maximum candidature date.
+A member of Education Services staff will check the documentation and determine whether to approve the application on behalf of the Student Cases Board/Progression Awards Board.
+Any requests may, at the discretion of the Education Services staff, be referred to the Chair of the Student Cases Board for the Chair’s determination.

 Exceptionally requests for costed extensions to candidature for UKRI funded PhDs due to Covid-19 will be considered via an enhanced process.
-A University Review Panel chaired by the Dean of Postgraduate Research will consider and approve such applications on behalf of the Academic Regulations and Cases Board/Progression Awards Board.
+A University Review Panel chaired by the Dean of Postgraduate Research will consider and approve such applications on behalf of the Student Cases Board/Progression Awards Board.

 The request will be vetted at each level at which it is considered to ensure that the necessary criteria for an extension have been met and that the documentation is complete.
 Where the necessary criteria have not been met, the request will not be considered further.
 Where documentation is incomplete, both the student and the supervisor will be informed and requested to ensure that complete documentation is supplied.